-Even before the Ebola epidemic ravaged Liberia in 2014, the country’s health system faced serious challenges.
-Liberians mistrusted health facilities and believed them to be weak.
+Even before the Ebola epidemic ravaged Liberia in 2014, Liberians faced serious challenges in accessing medical care.
+A civil war that ended in the early 2000s weakened health services and created a deep mistrust in the health system among Liberians.
 After the Ebola crisis it was much worse — people saw health facilities as places where family and friends went to die.

 When the Ebola outbreak spread across Liberia, supporters like you gave generously in an effort to contain it.
 You enabled us to work with communities to find innovative ways to stop the spread of disease.
 The hard-fought mission to contain the Ebola virus is the foundation of our current work in Liberia.

-Meeting the Urgent Needs of Mothers and Babies
+Meeting the Urgent Needs of Mothers and Children